UBIQUINONES

 Ubiquinones are readily destroyed by heating in alkali , but in the presence of pyrogallol the destruction is minimized.

 Idebenone is a synthetic analogue of coenzyme Q10 which has antioxidant properties.Iinitially developed by Takeda Pharmaceutical Company for the treatment of Alzheimer’s disease. it was investigated by the Swiss company Santhera Pharmaceuticals for the treatment of neuromuscular diseases.
-Several indications have been approveed in some countries and many research are in progress in various nervous pathologies (treatment of neurodegenerative diseases) and skin disorders (Montenegro L et al., Nanomaterials 2018, 8(2). pii: E87).
+Several indications have been approved in some countries and many research are in progress in various nervous pathologies (treatment of neurodegenerative diseases) and skin disorders (Montenegro L et al., Nanomaterials 2018, 8(2). pii: E87).

 A new quinone compound with estrogenic properties has been isolated from yam tuber (Dioscorea alata) (Cheng WY et al., J Agric Food Chem 2007, 55, 7350).
 This product was identified as hydro-Q9 chromene, a derivative of coenzyme Q9.